Children-led Art

 Jin

-I’ve worked in quite a few art studios, but most of them didn’t quite align with my values and expectations—until the last one, a creativity-focused studio based in Killara.
+I’ve worked in a few art studios in the past, most of them didn’t quite align with my values in art —until the last one, a creativity-focused studio based in Killara.

-Their philosophy of art education resonated deeply with me.
+Their philosophy of art education connect deeply with me.
 I learned so much there and have carried many of the core ideas into my own studio.

 I hope that as children grow, they’ll come to see that while refined drawing skills are admired by many, their own mind (creativity) is just as precious too.